 If you enjoy fun, games and learning new skills then you’ll love being a Cub Scout!
-You’ll get to go on camps with your Pack, and you might attend a Cuboree camp with hundreds of other Cub Scouts!
+You’ll get to go on camps with your Unit, and you might attend a Cuboree camp with hundreds of other Cub Scouts!
 As well as learning things like how to use a compass, you’ll go on bushwalks, bike trips, and have the chance to do things like sailing, canoeing, abseiling and sometimes even flying!

 Your Cub Scout Leader will help you along the way and encourage you to take part.
 You’ll learn life-long skills, make friends and have fun!
 Cub Scouts are keen to learn, belong, and have fun, so our activities are designed to stimulate their emotional and adventurous spirits.

 Making new friends and building social skills are very important for Cub Scouts.
 For some, belonging to Cub Scouts provides an opportunity to mix with a new group of people, developing their confidence and ability to make new friends.
 Cub Scout families are welcome to get involved too!
 There’s lots of opportunities for the whole family to make new friends and feel part of the Scouting community.

 Cub Scouts are always having adventures.
 You might get to go abseiling, rock climbing, go-karting, sailing or canoeing.
 There’s lots of camping to be done, and your Pack might go on a Pack Holiday together to somewhere you’ve never been before.

 Cub Scouts learn valuable life skills such as leadership and taking responsibility for themselves.
 They are taught the value of citizenship and how to give back to their communities.
 All these opportunities are provided at Cub Scouts.